Kyvi/Vaccum-Robot/README.md

 ///////////////////////////////////////////////////////////////////////////////////////////////////////

-Developed on Unity, Vaccum Robot is a project done for AI class, using BDI system (beliefs, desires, intents) with Breadth-First search algorithm.
+Developed on Unity, Vaccum Robot is a project done for AI course, using BDI system (beliefs, desires, intents) with Breadth-First search algorithm.

 It's a simulation of a vacuum cleaner, represented by a red rectangle, which goal is to vacuum as many dirt and take as many jewels